SansGuidon/bookmarks/README.md

 * [Finn Brunton & Helen Nissenbaum](https://thereader.mitpress.mit.edu/the-fantasy-of-opting-out/) - (2019) The Fantasy of Opting Out
 > There is no simple solution to the problem of privacy, because privacy itself is a solution to societal challenges that are in constant flux.
 If the apparatus of total surveillance that we have described here were deliberate, centralized, and explicit, a Big Brother machine toggling between cameras, it would demand revolt, and we could conceive of a life outside the totalitarian microscope.
 * [The Free Software Foundation](https://www.fsf.org/givingguide/v11/) - (2020) Ethical Tech Giving Guide - Does the gift you're giving your loved ones put someone else in control?
+* [Mozilla](https://foundation.mozilla.org/en/privacynotincluded/) - (2020) Privacy not included* | Be Smart.
+Shop Safe. | How creepy is that smart speaker, that fitness tracker, those wireless headphones?
+We created this guide to help you shop for safe, secure connected products.

 ## Privacy tools
 * :star: [**Privacy tools**](https://privacytoolsio.github.io/privacytools.io/) - knowledge, tools & tips to protect your privacy against global mass surveillance.
 Related : [/r/privacytoolsIO/](https://www.reddit.com/r/privacytoolsIO/)